 There are many websites available which offer advice to parents / carers which will aid them to keep their children safe online, some useful links are listed below:

 is an education programme from the National Crime Agency’s CEOP Command.
 Since 2006, Thinkuknow has been keeping children and young people safe by providing education about sexual abuse and sexual exploitation.
 Thinkuknow is unique.
 It is underpinned by the latest intelligence about child sex offending from CEOP Command.
 Thinkuknow aims to ensure that everyone has access to this practical information – children, young people, their parents and carers and the professionals who work with them.
+Should you wish to make a report on online misuse, please click on the link within this section.

 mission is to work in partnership with others around the world to help make the internet a great and safe place for children.
 They work directly with children and young people from the ages of 3 to 18 on a weekly basis, as well as parents, carers, teachers and professionals, finding out about their real experiences online, and the positive things they are doing as well as sharing safety advice.